Aircloak/aircloak/cloak/docs/anonymization.md

 repeated in case of multiple aggregations (in subqueries) by taking the min of mins, max of maxes and sum of counts.

-### Clauses handled with probes
+### Probing

-Some clauses cannot be safely handled with noise layers.
-This mostly affects `<>` clauses with some functions applied to the column before the comparison is made.
+In addition to a noise layer some clauses need to be checked with a probe.
 The reason is that we don't have a way (yet?) to detect the "real" meaning of the clause.
 For example both `a <> 4` and `sqrt(a) <> 2` do the exact same thing.

-Because of this only simple clauses (`raw_column <> constant`) or clauses with a limited number of "safe" functions (currently only `lower`) are handled with noise layers.
-For other clauses we need to fall back on the approach of probing.
+Instead of trying to guess what the effect would be from looking at the expression alone we issue a probe to the database to judge the effect of the clause on the query in practice.

-Probing basically means that a helper query (probe) is issued to the database for each "suspect" condition that hasn't been handled with noise layers.
+Probing basically means that a helper query (probe) is issued to the database for each "suspect" condition.
 The probe checks how many users the condition excludes from the original query.
-If this number is low, then such a clause is removed from the original query.
+If this number is low, then such a clause and any corresponding noise layers are removed from the original query.